-The message has been that simple these small businesses evolved and changed to help their community in these troubled times or sadly were unable to and were locked down with no revenue and throughout at all other than state provided grants and loans.
+The message has been that these small businesses evolved and changed to help their community in these troubled times or sadly were unable to and were locked down with no revenue at all other than state-provided grants and loans.

-This is a laudable and worthy cause and one that it is neigh on impossible to quarrel with and I for one won’t.
-However, whenever I see this I can’t help thinking about all the practices that I have been in contact with that have done so much to help small businesses throughout.
-Some may say, “Well that’s to be expected isn’t it” to which I would answer actually “no” because Accountants are like any other business and they have the same burden placed on them namely to make a profit and yet throughout this period so many have forsaken this as they worked for less than their usual rate and in very many times for nothing at all.
+This is a laudable and worthy cause and one that it is neigh on impossible to quarrel with, and I, for one, won’t.
+However, whenever I see this, I can’t help thinking about all the practices that I have been in contact with that have done so much to help small businesses throughout.
+Some may say, “Well, that’s to be expected, isn’t it?” to which I would answer “no” because Accountants are like any other business, and they have the same burden placed on them, namely to make a profit and yet throughout this period so many have forsaken this as they worked for less than their usual rate and in very many times for nothing at all.

-I believe every practice will have been confronted by this at some stage and every practice will have come to a resolution which they are content with.
-What concerns me is that going forward have those practices that worked at less than the normal rates or for nothing at all created a rod for their own backs?
-Will those clients that gratefully accepted lower fees or even no fees at all expect this to become the norm?
+I believe every practice will have been confronted by this at some stage, and every practice will have come to a resolution which they are content with.
+What concerns me is that going forward, have those practices that worked at less than the normal rates or for nothing at all created a rod for their own backs?
+Will those clients who gratefully accepted lower fees or even no fees at all expect this to become the norm?